tokebe/niclassify/README.md

 ## Advanced Usage/Installation

-You can find a list of package requirements in the `requirements.txt` file, and may run the program by running `main.py` instead of relying on niclassify-launch.bat, if you wish.
+You can find a list of package requirements in the `requirements.txt` file, and may run the program by running `main.py` instead of relying on a launcher script, if you wish.
 Please see the warning below.

 ## WARNING